Himalee/TipCalculator-/README.md

-# A simple tip calucaltor which prompts for a bill amount and a tip rate.
+# A simple tip calculator which prompts for a bill amount and a tip rate.
 The programme computes the tip and then displays both the tip and the total amount of the bill.
 # Example output:
   # What is the bill? £200
   # What is the tip percentage?
 15